 This is similar to the use of infographics except that it requires much less work and is more cost-effective.
 Using a picture based blog you can capture the attention of a much wider audience without having to worry about holding their attention with wordplay.
 Pictures can be shared among people of various languages and can be spread on your own company’s Instagram, Facebook, or Twitter page.

 10. Guest writers

 Sometimes it’s nice to take the pressure off and let someone else do the job for you.
-The internet has a plethora of writers and content creators that are always looking to expand their sphere of influence.
-Using a guest writer can be a great way to help them get the exposure they are looking for while you benefit from an influx of potential new readers.
+The web has a plethora of writers and content creators that are always looking to expand their sphere of influence.
+Using varied content ideas for your website such as a guest writer can be a great way to help them get the exposure they are looking for while you benefit from an influx of potential new readers.

 Sign up to be notified when we publish new blogs and send out our monthly newsletter full of great topics from entrepreneurship, to growth hacking and growing your business online great FREE tips